steedos/steedos-platform/README_en.md

 </h3>

 ## Core Features

+Steedos Low-code PaaS platform is a powerful and flexible solution for building enterprise applications quickly and easily.

 - Drag-and-drop interface for building applications
 - Built-in data management and workflow automation
 - Integration with popular business tools and services